 Small businesses find it hard to attract talent when competing with larger organisations with a bigger budget and a better benefits packages.
 Making the office “dog friendly” could be a way to entice new employees.
 This could be particularly attractive to millennials (the largest pet owning generation) as the desire to bring pets to work is a growing trend amongst this generation.

 Furry friends running around the office could bring some noise problems and possible confrontations amongst them, however this can be managed with a vetted process.
 Ensuring only well-trained dogs are allowed into the office would result in less stressed, more productive employees and a warmer, more sociable feel within the business consequently benefitting the organisation as a whole.
+Just make sure you also consider the needs of the dogs that would be in your office, before adopting this policy.

 What are your thoughts on office dogs?
 Tweet us @OregaOffices!